Kindergarten fiction reading comprehension worksheets

 Kindergarten comprehension starts with listening and looking: an adult reads the tiny story aloud (or the child reads what they can), and the questions check who, what, and where.
-With prompting and support is exactly what the standard expects at this age.

 The kind of passages you'll get